discordjs/discord.js/packages/rpc/examples/boops-typescript/README.md

 # boops-typescript

-A minimal Electron application using discord-rpc with TypeScript
+A minimal Electron application using @discordjs/rpc with TypeScript.

 ## Recommended IDE Setup